nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ### Getting Help

-This section tells you what to do if you require help while using TAB.
+Help is just a moment away when you use TAB.

 --------------------------------------------------------------------------------------------------------------------

-#### Viewing help: `help`
+#### Viewing the help window: `help`

-Shows a command summary table as well as a link to access this user guide page.
+This command pops open a help window that includes a summary of our commands, as well as a link to access this user guide page.

 Format: `help`

-- You can select a cell and press <kbd>CONTROL</kbd> + <kbd>C</kbd> or <kbd>COMMAND</kbd> + <kbd>C</kbd> on your keyboard to copy the selected cell value.
+- You can select a cell and copy its value using <kbd>Ctrl</kbd> + <kbd>C</kbd> on Windows or <kbd>COMMAND</kbd> + <kbd>C</kbd> on Mac.
 - You can click <kbd>Copy URL</kbd> button to copy the link to this user guide.
-- You can click the right end to each column to sort the rows alphabetically.
+- You can click the right end of each column header to sort rows alphabetically.

 ![help](images/help.png)
 <div class="caption">Help window interface.</div>